+Bad news!
 Over-development, deforestation and mass tourism threaten marine life.
 Large scale fishing is unsustainable.
-Plastic pollutes the oceans, killing sea turtles taking plastic bags for food!
+Plastic waste pollutes the oceans, kill sea turtles taking plastic bags for food!
 Oil spills, sewage, chemical and agricultural waste are more threats!

-• Help monitor the status of coral reefs, fish species, and sea turtles.
+Monitoring the status of coral reefs, fish species and sea turtles.

-• Support local staff and researchers in collecting data that is used to educate authorities and local communities.
+Supporting local staff in collecting data for authorities and local communities.

-• Local work depends on local plans and season, weather conditions.
+Volunteer work depends on local plans and weather conditions.

-Our Marine conservation projects take volunteers, on surveys along the Andaman coast in Thailand, from Myanmar in the North to Malaysia in the South, to unseen places where tourist divers don’t go.
+Surveys along the Andaman coast, from Myanmar in the North to Malaysia in the South, to unseen places where leisure divers do not go!

-Openmind Projects won the Thai Tourism Authority Volunteer Campaign, the ‘Little Big Project’ in 2013 and donated the price money $5000 USD to saving threatened sea turtles.
+Openmind Projects won the Thai Tourism Authority Volunteer Campaign, the ‘Little Big Project’ in 2013 and donated the price money $5000 to saving threatened giant leatherback sea turtles.